Close

 Processing Times & Costs

-Expedited Processing: Available for additional 50% surcharge, reduces timeframes by half
+Expedited Processing: Available for passport services with additional fees, reduces timeframes significantly

 Application Locations